Policies and Procedures

 1. Course Evaluations

-3. The program coordinators and/or directors will examine the summary data and review the Evaluation Response Form.
+c.
+The program coordinators and/or department directors will examine the summary data and review the Evaluation Response Form.

-4. Concerns which arise from the course evaluation data and/or the Evaluation Response Form will be addressed by the program coordinator and/or director.
+d.
+Concerns that arise from the course evaluation data and/or the Evaluation Response Form will be addressed by the program coordinator and/or department director.

-1. Annually, each designated instructor team will examine program learning and course learning outcomes, determine needed course adjustments, and identify student work for the upcoming cycle of the TCSJ program review analysis.
+a.
+Annually, each designated faculty team will examine program learning and course learning outcomes, determine needed course adjustments, and identify student work for the upcoming cycle of the TCSJ program review analysis.

 1. TCSJ Observation of Practice – Essentials for Teaching: A Guide for Instructor Reflection